 1. Shampoo your hair.
 No matter your method (meaning whether you’re using a shampoo bar, cleansing cream or some other gentle sulfate-free product), keep your hair clean.
-Although it seems counterintuitive — since the wash process can be drying — shampooing your hair removes product buildup that prevents products from penetrating your hair shaft.
+Although it seems counterproductive — since the wash process can be drying — shampooing your hair removes product buildup that prevents products from penetrating your hair shaft.

-If your efforts to add moisture to your hair seem in vain, then it maybe time for a shampooing session.
+If your efforts to add moisture to your hair seem in vain, then it may be time for a shampooing session.
 Your products may simply be sitting on top of your hair, rather than moisturizing it.

 2. Pre-poo your hair.
-If you hair feels excessively dry during the wash process, then consider pre-pooing your hair with an oil of your choice.
+If your hair feels excessively dry during the wash process, then consider pre-pooing your hair with an oil of your choice.
 Coconut oil is a great option for pre-pooing hair since it reduces protein loss that occurs during the wash process.

 3. Co-wash your hair.
 Does your hair feel excessively dry in between shampoos?
 Need an extra boost of moisture?
 Then try co-washing your hair for that extra boost.
 Many times, if your hair is very dry, the only way to regain moisture is for it to be soaked in water.
 The important thing is to seal in that moisture with an oil or butter like shea butter.

 SEE ALSO: 10 Co-wash Conditioners You Should Know | 10 Oils Great for Natural Hair

 4. Steam your hair.
 Don’t want to co-wash your hair mid-week?
 Consider steaming your hair.
 The QRedew Handheld Steamer is a great way to steam your hair on the go.